-Introduced in 2009 and celebrating its 10th anniversary in 2019, the Yankees' HOPE Week initiative (Helping Others Persevere & Excel) is rooted in the fundamental belief that acts of goodwill provide hope and encouragement to more than just the recipient of the gesture.
+Introduced in 2009 and holding its 14th edition in 2023 (including a pause in 2020 due to the COVID pandemic), the Yankees' HOPE Week initiative (Helping Others Persevere & Excel) is rooted in the fundamental belief that acts of goodwill provide hope and encouragement to more than just the recipient of the gesture.

 On each of five consecutive days during the celebration of HOPE Week, the Yankees shine a spotlight on a different individual, family or organization worthy of recognition and support.
 Each day is designed so honorees can share their inspirational stories with Yankees players, fans and the media, while being surprised with the day of their dreams.
 Though each day's celebration ultimately culminates with a visit to Yankee Stadium on the day of a game, outreach typically takes place at a location in the community that symbolizes the accomplishments of the honoree.

 HOPE Week has been the subject many local, national and international news stories since its inception.
 Here is a small selection of highlights from over the years:

 - CBS Evening News: Gwen Goldman Fulfills Dream of Becoming Yankees Bat Girl 60 Years After Writing the Team